 Moving tips for military families.
 At Larsen Transfer, we understand the importance of a smooth and stress-free move for military families.
-Moving can be stressful time for any family, but for young military families, who often have to move with more frequency than others, it can take an emotional toll.
+Moving can be a stressful time for any family, but for young military families, who often have to move with more frequency than others, it can take an emotional toll.
 Veterans and those who serve have a special place in our hearts.
 We have friends, family, and customers who serve and have served our country and to them we are grateful.
-That is why it’s so important for us to offer helpful tips and advice on how you can make your move as quickly and painless as possible.
+That is why it’s so important for us to offer helpful tips and advice on how you can make your move as quick and painless as possible.

 According to Military.com, each year, about 225,000 Department of Defense and U.S. Coast Guard household good shipments are slated for movement during the summer months.
-These shipments compete with private sector moves creating a phenomenon in the transportation industry called the “peak moving season.”
+These shipments compete with the private sector moves to create a phenomenon in the transportation industry called the “peak moving season.”
 Peak moving season runs May through August each year with the peak of the peak between Memorial Day and July 4.
 Some families will move every 2-3 years, while others won’t have to move in 4-7 years.

 Although we may be several months away from peak moving season, we believe in being as prepared as possible.
 Read on for some helpful tips that we can all benefit from!

 Moving Tip for Military Families – Know Where To Start

 Knowing where to start and who to ask for help is important.
 Most likely you’ll have a Transportation Office (TO) or Personal Property Shipping Office (PPSO) as the primary point of contact for all your moving needs and questions.
 Once you get orders and know your exact moving dates, immediately start the moving process.
 Leaving things for the last minute will only complicate the moving process for everyone.
 Plan ahead!
 Contact your TO/PPSO to learn all the options you have, including a Personally Procured Move, which is a voluntary program that allows you to be reimbursed for moving your own belongings.
 Starting the move early means you’ll have the best outcome possible for your move.